ni/nimble/packages/nimble-components/src/table/specs/table-column-specs/table-column-formatted-text.md

 -   Small memory footprint and fast data update time because formatting function is called on-demand
 -   Powerful; clients can format data however they want, including via browser APIs which are i18n-friendly
+-   Easy to enforce styling differences between string and numeric columns (e.g. right vs left text alignment)

 **Cons:**

 -   Possible reduced scroll performance because formatting function is called on-demand
+-   Requires creating a custom element to do formatting which is non-trivial for clients (must consider naming, registration, sharing, etc)
 -   Requires JS code to do formatting which is less convenient in frameworks like Blazor
--   Potential cross-app inconsistency if formatting code isn't shared
+-   Some potential for cross-app inconsistency if numeric formatting code isn't shared (versus Alternative 3)

 **Implementation Cost:**